Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.

 PAL 1220 - Learning Transitions

-Open to students who have completed PAL 1190 and 1200, this course provides on going faculty mentorship in developing and applying strategic learning approaches for academic success in advancing course work.
-Students in PAL 1220 meet with their faculty mentors once weekly for individualized instruction and collaboration.
-This course may be repeated.
+Available to students who have finished PAL 1190 and 1200, this course offers continuous support from PAL faculty in cultivating and employing strategic learning strategies for academic advancement.
+Students enrolled in PAL 1220 participate in individualized or small group sessions with their instructors once weekly.
+This course is repeatable.

 Prerequisite: PAL 1200 or PAL 1210